Act3ThreeFreeze/chime_smart_project_experiments/exp/README.md

+We have removed scripts whose corresponding experiment we did not perform.

 # Reproduce All Experiment Results

 In this folder, we provide code and scripts for reproducing figures in our paper.
 A 10-node r650 cluster is needed to reproduce all the results.